flet-dev/flet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/xwablctxslvey576/branch/main?svg=true)](https://ci.appveyor.com/project/flet-dev/flet/branch/main)

-Flet is a framework that enables you to easily build realtime web, mobile, and desktop apps in your favorite language and securely share them with your team.
-No frontend experience required.
+Flet is a framework that enables you to easily build real-time web, mobile, and desktop apps in your favorite language and securely share them with your team.
+No frontend experience is required.

 ### ⚡From idea to app in minutes